Georgie-design/WinstonAi/README.md

 ## Note

-This is my first repository and I am a ametur coder, so there might be sloppy unnessasary code that may or may note work.
+This is my first repository, and I am an amateur coder, so there might be sloppy unnecessary code that may or may not work.